bennettbuchanan/inferModule-jsdoc-plugin/README.md

 # inferModule.js JSDoc Plugin

+No more `@module` tags in your JSDoc comments.
+Just define module names using regular expressions in your configuration file and generate your JSDoc documentation.

 Using JSDoc's `-c` option, pass the JSDoc confiuration file that has the `inferModule.js` plugin enabled.
 In the configuration file, using the key `inferModule`, specify a `schema` array of